-Over the past week, mean total inflow to the Caloosahatchee River Estuary was 5,946 cfs (Figures ES-6 and ES-7), and the previous 30-day mean inflow was 6,617 cfs.
+Over the past week, mean total inflow to the Caloosahatchee River Estuary was 7,709 cfs (Figures ES-6 and ES-7), and the previous 30-day mean inflow was 6,639 cfs.
 For comparison, the historical provisional mean inflows from the contributing areas are shown in Figure ES-7.

-Over the past week, salinities remained below 1.0 at S-79, Val I-75, and Ft.
-Myers, and decreased at Shell point (Table ES-2 and Figures ES-8 and ES-9).
-Cape Coral and Sanibel salinity recorders stopped reporting on September 26, 2024, due to the passing of Hurricane Helene and maintenance has begun to get these back online.
-The sevenday mean salinities (Table ES-2) were in the optimal range (0-10) for tape grass in the upper estuary.
+Over the past week, salinities remained below 1 at S-79, Val I-75, and Fort Myers and increased at Shell Point (Table ES-2 and Figures ES-8 and ES-9).
+Fort Myers and Shell Point stations only had data available through October 9, 2024 and stopped recording likely from Hurricane Milton passing through.
+Cape Coral and Sanibel stations continue to be offline the past week from Hurricane Helene.
+The seven-day mean salinities (Table ES-2) were in the optimal range (0-10) for tape grass in the upper estuary.
 The seven-day mean salinity values were within the optimal range for adult eastern oysters at Shell Point (Figure ES-10).
 The mean larval oyster recruitment rate reported by the FWRI was 14.3 spat/shell at Iona Cove and 70.3 spat/shell at Bird Island for September, which is an increase at both sites from the previous month (Figures ES-11 and ES-12).
-The mean oyster density reported by the FWRI was 257 live/m2 at Iona Cove and 515 live/m2 at Bird Island for September, which is similar at Iona Cove and is an increase at Bird Island from the previous report in June.

 Surface salinity at Val I-75 was forecast for the next two weeks using an autoregression model (Qiu and Wan, 20131) coupled with a linear reservoir model for the tidal basin.
-Model scenarios included pulse releases at S-79 ranging from 450 to 2,000 cfs with estimated tidal basin inflows of 1,543 cfs.
+Model scenarios included pulse releases at S-79 ranging from 450 to 2,000 cfs, with estimated tidal basin inflows of 913 cfs.
 Model results from all scenarios predict daily salinity to be 0.3 or lower and the 30-day moving average surface salinity to be 0.3 or lower at Val I-75 at the end of the two-week period (Table ES-3 and Figure ES-13).
 This keeps predicted salinities in the upper estuary within the optimal salinity range (0-10) for tape grass.

-1 Qui, C., and Y. Wan.
+&lt;sup>1 Qui, C., and Y. Wan.
 2013.
 Time series modeling and prediction of salinity in the Caloosahatchee River Estuary.
 Water Resources Research 49:5804-5816.